Generalized local jacobians and commutative group stacks: Grothendieck's generalized local jacobians

 The image of $\alpha_U$ by the morphism is by definition $d_z(\alpha)$.
 It is well known that this morphism is independant of the choice of $\alpha_U$ and squares to zero.

-\begin{df}[Grothendieck] Let $X$ be a smooth and connected $k$-scheme of dimension $n$ as above. \begin{enumerate} \item The pro-algebraic group $J_d(X)=\prod_{x\in X^{(n-i)}}J_x(X)$ is called \emph{Grothendieck's local generalized jacobian of $X$ at $x$}. \item The complex of local jacobians, with the differentials define above, will be denoted by
+\begin{df}[Grothendieck] Let $X$ be a smooth and connected $k$-scheme of dimension $n$ as above. \begin{enumerate} \item For any $x \in X$ of dimension $n-m$, the pro-algebraic group $J_x(X)$ is called \emph{Grothendieck's local generalized jacobian of $X$ at $x$}. \item The pro-algebraic group $J_m(X):=\prod_{x\in X^{(n-m)}}J_x(X)$ called \emph{Grothendieck's local generalized jacobian of $X$}. \item The complex of local generalized jacobians, with the differentials defined above, will be denoted by

 \end{enumerate} \end{df}